Is a Wrong Diagnosis Medical Malpractice?

 The claimant also must show that the cause of the worsening injury or illness was a direct result of the doctor's negligence in misdiagnosing the condition, and that it wouldn't have happened in the absence of the misdiagnosis.

 Sometimes a doctor misdiagnoses a condition because of inaccurate laboratory test results due to faulty equipment or human error.
 In this case, the doctor may not be liable for medical malpractice but the laboratory technician might be - providing negligence is proved.

 In addition to misdiagnoses, other mistakes that medical professionals can make include failure to diagnose a disease or illness, delayed diagnosis, failure to recognize complications and failure to diagnose another disease either related or unrelated.

 Each state has very specific laws on filing medical malpractice suits including time limits and damage caps.
 The Law Offices of Diana Santa Maria, P.A. have extensive experience with Florida medical malpractice cases and will work to get you and your family the best possible outcome.Ask Us for Help With a Medical Malpractice Situation

 We have the right experience with victims of medical malpractice to get you the compensation you deserve.
 Please call us for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to secure justice for you and your family.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to secure justice for you and your family.
 You can reach us at (954) 434-1077 or contact us via the website.